redhat-sap/sap-workshops/sap-integration/README.md

 [![500-left](img/swagger.gif)](https://redhat-sap.github.io/sap-workshops//sap-integration/img/swagger.gif)

-### Use Case 2: Using Fuse to create Camel routes with S/4HANA via JCo and ODATA, exposing these as REST APIs endpoints
+### Use Case 2: Using Fuse to create Camel routes with S/4HANA via JCo and ODATA, exposing these as REST API endpoints

 This scenario will show how to integrate with SAP S/4HANA from a microservice running in OpenShift using a **certified integration** by SAP.
 To do that this workshop provides a running backend microservice based on [this repository](https://github.com/redhat-sap/sap-side-by-side-be).
 This will use a Spring Boot Camel environment to invoke remote function modules and BAPI methods within SAP.